nativelibs4java/Scalaxy/Fx/README.md

-Minimal set of macros and implicits for maximal JavaFX eye-candy!
+Minimal set of Scala 2.10 macros, dynamics and implicits for maximal JavaFX eye-candy!

     import scalaxy.fx._